JiggleSoft/atari2600_cart_prog/README.md

 Home on GitHub (https://github.com/JiggleSoft/atari2600_cart_prog)
 ---
 ### Project Status
- * This project is still in the research stage.
+ * This project is in the initial design stage to allow for testing.
 ---
 ### Project Contents Summary
  * Atari 2600 Budget ROM Cartridge.